damien-pous/approx-models/TOTHINK.md

   may help a lot to validate solutions of polynomial equations: there we use [taylor.eval'] on model ops, so that models may grow significantly
 - modular approach to continuity and/or other properties?
+- uniform notation for containments?
+- reals from mathcomp-analysis -> integration for possibly non-continuous functions
+- model composition?

 ## usages of certain functions